ubilab-escape/ai-server/Puzzle 1 Maze/README.md

 2. Upload IP.ino sketch to the arduino Uno

-All used vesrions of libraries are provided [here](https://github.com/ubilab-escape/ai-server/tree/master/Libraries)
+All used versions of libraries are provided [here](https://github.com/ubilab-escape/ai-server/tree/master/Libraries)